Shalu Nigam

 Shalu Nigam is an Indian lawyer, feminist legal scholar, and author.
 She was the petitioner in the landmark case Shalu Nigam v.
-Regional Passport Officer, decided on 17 May 2016, which held that passports can be issued without requiring the name of the father.
+Regional Passport Officer, decided on 17 May 2016, which held that applicants can be issued passports without requiring the name of the father.

 Biography

-Shalu Nigam is a lawyer, feminist legal scholar and author.
-She is a TEDx speaker.
+Shalu Nigam is a lawyer, feminist legal scholar, author and TEDx speaker.

-Her books include Domestic violence in India: What one should know? (a resource book), Women and Domestic Violence Law in India: A Quest for Justice, and Domestic Violence Law in India: Myth and Misogyny.
+Her books include Domestic violence in India: What one should know? (a resource book), Women and Domestic Violence Law in India: A Quest for Justice, Domestic Violence Law in India: Myth and Misogyny, Dowry is a Serious Economic Violence: Rethinking Dowry Law in India, and Single Mothers, Patriarchy and Citizenship in India: Rethinking Lone Motherhood through the Lens of Socio-legal and Policy Framework.
 She also co-authored The Founding Mothers: 15 Women Architect of the Indian Constitution.
-She is a contributor to Countercurrents.org and the South Asia Journal.
+She is a contributor to Countercurrents.org, Mainstream Weekly, and the South Asia Journal.